knative/community/mechanics/MATURITY-LEVELS.md

   The API contract should be explicitly documented in the repo.
 - Identified and named set of project leads managing both development roadmap and overall project success.
+- Unit test automation meeting the Knative standards with respect to coverage for usable components (70% + using [codecov](https://app.codecov.io/gh/knative/serving))
 - Release schedule aligned with the core Knative release schedule.
 - At least 5 end-users consuming the release artifacts in installations of sufficient quality and scope.